KinleyLy/KinleyLy/README.md

 ## Hi there! 👋

-I'm currently a Data Schooler in The Data School of New York!
+I'm formally a Data Schooler from The Data School of New York!

 I'm currently in a SQL binge, but I also have other badges under my belt!